wlansu/crawler/README.md

-# Crawler
+# Scraper
-Example webcrawler for code assessment.
+Example webscraper for code assessment.

 # What it does
-The crawler fetches all urls from "https://en.wikipedia.org/wiki/Big_data" and parses them to find the most frequently used words.
+The scraper fetches all urls from "https://en.wikipedia.org/wiki/Big_data" and parses them to find the most frequently used words.
 These are then printed to the terminal.

 # Caveats